osmandapp/web/main/docs/user/purchases/android.md

 ## Legacy subscriptions (prior 4.0)

-New subscriptions became active from OsmAnd 4.0 (August 2021).
-All earlier subscriptions are legacy and techncically equal to "Maps subscription", though legacy subscriptions are entitled for Hourly Map updates.
-Users can't buy legacy subscriptions but old subscriptions are automatically renewed until the user unsubscribes (the price for them might change in the future).
+New subscriptions start with OsmAnd version 4.0 (August 2021).
+All previous subscriptions are obsolete and technically equate to a *Map Subscription*, although older subscriptions are eligible for hourly map updates.
+Users cannot buy old subscriptions, but old subscriptions are automatically renewed until the user unsubscribes (the price may change in the future).

 ## Restore purchases